markthree/vite-layers/README.md

 # vite-layers

-layers support for vite
+layers support for vite，quickly inherit your vite configuration

 <br />

 ## Motivation

-I want to inherit the configuration of the vite project
+I want to inherit the configuration of the vite project in workspace and npm package

 <br />